Schallbert/DFplayer_AutoStructureFromPlaylist/README.md

 # How to use the script
 1. Place the script (or the executable) in the folder you'd like the script's output to appear in, e.g.
 "Music/DFplayerFiles"
 2. Run the script once.
-It will create the input folder "PlayListsM3U" and end with a message that it didn't find any files to modify.
+It will create the input folder "PlayListsM3U" and finish with a message that it didn't find any files to modify.
 3. Create playlists with the songs you'd like to listen to on DFplayer mini and place them in "PlayListsM3U".
 It makes sense to rename them according to the order in which you'd like the output folders to be created,